zppack/create-react-app/packages/react-scripts/README.md

 You can modify the "build path" through an environment variable `BUILD_PATH`.

+### 8. Better postcss support

+Support postcss-preset-env stage 0 syntax and support extensions `.pcss` or `.postcss`.

+Of course you can also write "stage 0" syntax in a file with extension `.css`.

+### 9. Less support

+Add support to less-loader.
+As using sass-loader, you are to install `node-sass` first, you will install `less` before using a `.less` style file.

 ## Tips of `react-scripts`

 * Using a `HOST` envrionment variable to infer "allowedHost" at the local server.